Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 *The visualization is particularly useful for identifying deviating values.
 A typical use case would be identifying outlier branches within a corporation.
 By showing revenue grouped on branches, and letting the color be set by the size segment, outliers can be identified as circles that differ in size from circles with the same color.*

-## Circular distribution
+## Circular heatmap
-A *circular distribution* shows a single value grouped by one or two categories, in a circular visualization.
+A *circular heatmap* shows a single value grouped by one or two categories, in a circular visualization.

 The radial category is used to group the value in equal arcs of the circle, while the linear category slices up the arcs inward.
 The value is visualized as the color of each slice, calculated using either a gradient between the minimum and maximum data points or conditional colors.